 There’s something magical about a basic one-pan dish.
+And something equally magical about orzo.

 But trust me, you don’t need to know magic to make this super simple lemon garlic orzo dish.